specklesystems/speckle-docs-OLD/user/interop-rhino-revit.md

 ![](./img-interop/rhino-revit-core.mp4)

-### Send the floor slabs and truss to complete the model
+### Send the Floor, Slabs and Truss to Complete the Model

-To finish off our model, let's now send the floor slabs and truss with the automagic method.
-We don't need to worry about missing schemas in the _Leadenhallish::Floor Slabs_ layer since it only has horizontal surfaces, and the truss curves in _Leadenhallish::Structure_ sublayers will be smartly picked up as either `Column` or `Beam` members!
+To finish off our model, let's send the floor slabs and truss with the automagic method.
+We don't need to worry about missing schemas in the _Leadenhallish::Floor Slabs_ layer since it only has horizontal surfaces, and the truss curves in _Leadenhallish::Structure_ sublayers will be intelligently picked up as either `Column` or `Beam` objects!

 1. Lock the previous layer and unhide _Leadenhallish::Structure_ and select _Leadenhallish::Floor Slabs_.
 Select all containing geometry.
 2. Apply schemas automatically with the **ApplySpeckleSchema** command.
-3. Cycle through some of the truss members to look at their assigned schema: lines with < 45 degree deviation from vertical are assigned as columns, while all others are assigned as beams.
+3. Cycle through some of the truss members to look at their assigned schema.
+Lines with < 45 degree deviation from vertical are assigned as columns, while all others are assigned as beams.
-4. Create a `Floors and Truss` stream and send to Revit - our Leadenhall lookalike building is now complete!
+4. Create a new `Floors and Truss` stream and send to Revit.
+Go to Revit and receive it - our Leadenhall lookalike building is now complete!

 ![](./img-interop/rhino-revit-floors-and-truss.mp4)